elastic/eui/wiki/eui-documentation-site.md

 ## Creating the component `example` file

-Each component documented in `src-docs/src/views` should have one `{component name}_example.js` file.
+Each component documented in `src-docs/src/views` should have one `{component}_example.js` file.
 This file is responsible for combining all code snippets and documentation copy, then renders the examples and copy together on one page.

 ### Required imports and variables